Pacific parrotlet: Diet

 Pacific parrotlets tend to feed on berries and cactus fruits, but are not picky in their feeding.
 In captivity, parrotlets eat many fruits, seeds, vegetables, and herbs.

 While in captivity, Pacific parrotlets thrive on a variety diet, some staples may include but are not limited to offerings of quinoa, millet, broccoli, beetroot, oats, bellpepper, brown rice, apples, and pomegranate seeds.
 This can also be combined into the form of "chop" and blended and frozen for future use.

+Note their arid native environment and choose a pellet-based mix.
+Be careful to avoid overfeeding seeds, especially those high in fat including sunflower and safflower.
+Fatty liver disease is common in New World parrots.

 Infant parrotlets will feed on a prepared mixture of hatchling hand feeding formula, and must be supervised and assisted when under a month old.
 Older birds will gradually develop an appetite for a more seed or pellet based diet, which should always be supplemented with fresh fruits and vegetables.

 Aviculture

 This species is not very common in pet stores and is valued by breeders.
 Its normal price range is $250 all the way up to US$1200.
 Since 1930 the U.S. has had an established breeding population in captivity, before CITES laws preventing importing wildlife from foreign countries.
 In the wild, the average lifespan for Pacific parrotlets is 10.4 years.
-Captive Pacific parrotlets can be expected to live up to 25 years with good care, proper breeding, and regular veterinary examinations, although individuals may have shorter or longer life spans due to poor breeding practices.
+Captive Pacific parrotlets can exceed this age with good care, proper breeding, and regular veterinary examinations, although individuals may have shorter or longer life spans due to poor breeding practices.

-Pacific parrotlets, like many larger parrot species, can learn to "speak," or mimic, though their "voices" are not as clear as larger birds.
+Pacific parrotlets, like many larger parrot species, can learn to "speak", or mimic, though their "voices" are not as clear as larger birds.
 Their vocabulary is relatively limited compared to larger parrots, although they have been known to learn a few words and phrases.

 The species is well known among parrotlet breeders and owners as being feisty and curious despite their small size.